-Emma’s debut picture book biography, Martí’s Song for Freedom (illustrated by Beatriz Vidal) will be published by Lee & Low on July 17, 2017.
+Emma’s debut picture book biography, Martí’s Song for Freedom (illustrated by Beatriz Vidal, Lee & Low, July 2017) has received 5 starred reviews and named a School Library Journal Best Book of the Year and Kirkus Reviews Best Book of the Year.
 Her debut middle grade novel, Silver Meadows Summerr, will be published by Knopf in 2019.
 Emma is a member of the Bank Street Writers Lab, and lives in New York City, where she was born.

 “In bringing an important life back into the conversation during divided political times, this book spotlights a steadfast hero and brilliant writer still worth admiring today.” –- Kirkus Reviews STARRED REVIEW

 “Excerpts from Martí’s Versos sencillos thoughtfully underscore this moving account of his crusade for justice.”–Publishers Weekly STARRED REVIEW